julelang/manual/src/std/jule-token.md

 	// NOTE: contains filtered hidden or unexported fields }
 ```
-Fileset for lexing.
+Fileset for lexing\.

 ### New
 ```jule
 static fn New(path: str): &Fileset
 ```
-Returns new Fileset with path.
+Returns new Fileset with path\.

 ### Fill
 ```jule
 fn Fill(mut self, data: []byte)
 ```
-Fills data.
-Not uses mutable copy of data, allocates new copy.
+Fills data\.
+Not uses mutable copy of data, allocates new copy\.

 ### FillMut
 ```jule
 unsafe fn FillMut(mut self, mut data: []byte)
 ```
-Fills data.
-Uses mutable copy of data, not allocated new copy.
-But it is unsafe, because any mutation on the data may cause inconsistent results.
-However, it is efficient way to use already allocated data.
+Fills data\.
+Uses mutable copy of data, not allocated new copy\.
+But it is unsafe, because any mutation on the data may cause inconsistent results\.
+However, it is efficient way to use already allocated data\.

 ### Dir
 ```jule
 fn Dir(self): str
 ```
-Returns directory of file&#39;s path.
+Returns directory of file&#39;s path\.

 ### Name
 ```jule
 fn Name(self): str
 ```
-Returns filename.
+Returns filename\.

 ### Addr
 ```jule
 fn Addr(self): uintptr
 ```
-Returns self as uintptr.
+Returns self as uintptr\.

 ### GetRow
 ```jule
 fn GetRow(self, row: int): str
 ```
-Returns line (not include new-line char) by row.
-Returns empty string if line is not buffer.
+Returns line \(not include new\-line char\) by row\.
+Returns empty string if line is not buffer\.

 ## Ident
 ```jule